STI AOS Explained: Stop Oil Blow-By for Good - Crawford Performance

 A quality AOS is a significant purchase, with many systems costing around $500 or more.
 While it’s tempting to shop by price alone, it’s more important to consider the long-term value.
 Think about the cost of an AOS versus the potential expense of an engine rebuild due to ringland failure, which can easily run into thousands of dollars.
 A well-engineered AOS is insurance for your engine.
 The value comes from its reliability, durable construction, and the peace of mind knowing your investment is protected.
 It’s a foundational part of any list of Subaru STI upgrades for a reason.

-Installation and Professional Support Options
+Finding Professional Installation and Support

 The installation process is another critical factor.
 A system that is difficult to install or has poor instructions can lead to improper function, defeating its purpose.
 The Crawford AOS is designed as a direct bolt-on kit that integrates seamlessly with your STI.
 One of its best features is that it’s completely maintenance-free, so you never have to empty a catch can.
 If you’re not comfortable performing the installation yourself, professional support is always a great choice.
 Pairing an AOS installation with other engine tuning services can ensure every component of your build works together perfectly.